cyrilondon/rover-project/README.md

 An `Entity` is a **unique thing** and is capable of being changed continuously over a long period of time.

-Evidently, we can immediately identify a [Rover](src/main/java/com/game/domain/model/entity/Rover.java) as a `Domain Entity` in our application.
+Evidently, we can immediately identify a [Rover](src/main/java/com/game/domain/model/entity/rover/Rover.java) as a `Domain Entity` in our application.
 We do not want to confuse a Rover with another one and we want to keep track of all its moves over the time.

 Concerning the Plateau, things become a little bit more interesting.
 If we had stuck to the requirements, then only one Plateau would have been necessary and thus we would not have necessarily modeled it as an `Entity`.
-However, as we have decided that moving rovers over multiple Plateaus at the same time was allowed, we have no choice but to model our [Plateau](src/main/java/com/game/domain/model/entity/Plateau.java) as an `Entity` as well.
+However, as we have decided that moving rovers over multiple Plateaus at the same time was allowed, we have no choice but to model our [Plateau](src/main/java/com/game/domain/model/entity/plateau/Plateau.java) as an `Entity` as well.

-As identifiable `Entities`, both [Rover](src/main/java/com/game/domain/model/entity/Rover.java) and  [Plateau](src/main/java/com/game/domain/model/entity/Plateau.java) inherit from [IdentifiedDomainEntity](src/main/java/com/game/domain/model/entity/IdentifiedDomainEntity.java), which itself implements the interface [Entity](src/main/java/com/game/domain/model/entity/Entity.java)
+As identifiable `Entities`, both [Rover](src/main/java/com/game/domain/model/entity/rover/Rover.java) and  [Plateau](src/main/java/com/game/domain/model/entity/plateau/Plateau.java) inherits from [IdentifiedDomainEntity](src/main/java/com/game/domain/model/entity/IdentifiedDomainEntity.java), which itself implements the interface [Entity](src/main/java/com/game/domain/model/entity/Entity.java)

  ```java